What’s Going On With Emerald Fennell’s Wuthering Heights Film?

 By Olivia Emily

-Last summer, Saltburn fans were elated to hear Emerald Fennell is working on her third project: an adaptation of Emily Brontë’s classic novel, Wuthering Heights, starring none other than fan favourite Jacob Elordi in the starring role, opposite fellow Aussie Margot Robbie.
-But these castings, along with leaked imagery from set, have sparked controversy.
-Here’s what you need to know.
+Last summer, Saltburn fans were elated to hear Emerald Fennell is working on her third project: an adaptation of Emily Brontë’s classic 1847 novel, Wuthering Heights, starring none other than fan favourite Jacob Elordi in the starring role opposite fellow Aussie Margot Robbie.
+But these castings along with leaked imagery from set sparked controversy pretty swiftly: is this a faithful adaptation of Emily Brontë’s beloved story, or is Fennell about to stomp all over it?
+With a teaser trailer finally here – soundtracked by Charli XCX, no less – here’s what you need to know.

 Emerald Fennell’s Wuthering Heights: Plot, Cast, Release Date

-On Friday 12 July, director Emerald Fennell posted an intriguing image on X with no caption: an illustration of two skeletons by Katie Buckley, accompanied by the words ‘be with me always – take any form – drive me mad’, a quote from Emily Brontë’s famous novel.
+Our story begins on Friday 12 July, when Saltburn director Emerald Fennell posted an intriguing image on X with no caption: an illustration of two skeletons by Katie Buckley, accompanied by the words ‘be with me always – take any form – drive me mad’, a quote from Emily Brontë’s famous novel.
 In the middle is the title ‘Wuthering Heights’.
 At the bottom, ‘a film by Emerald Fennell’ is written.
 That confirms it, then: Fennell’s next feature will be an adaptation of Brontë’s best known novel, Wuthering Heights.

 Who Will Star?